coralogix/workshops/docs/otel/dotnet-windows/index.md

 <small>Note: You'll see the tracing data in Coralogix if you have a OTEL collector forwarding data received at the specified endpoint to Coralogix.
 Please follow the instructions below for configuring the OTEL Collector for Coralogix.</small>

-## Example Application
+## 3. Example Application

-You can download & instrument the [example application](https://github.com/coralogix/OpenTelemetry-.NET/tree/master/Example/dotnet) provided in this repository for testing.
+You can download & instrument the [example application](Example/dotnet) provided in this repository for testing.
 The example sends traces of `http get` requests of a public URL.
+You may want to open it first in Visual Studio 2022 or higher to ensure dependencies are installed first and then run from the Visual Studio 2022 console.